Top 10 Best South Park Episodes

 7 Breast Cancer Show Ever Wendy Testaburger becomes increasingly frustrated with Cartman's insensitive jokes about breast cancer.
 She challenges him to a fight after school, which Cartman desperately tries to avoid.
 In the end, Wendy confronts Cartman, defeats him in the fight, and proves that making light of serious issues can have consequences.

 This episode was so amazing!
-I loved seeing Cartman get what he deserved, Wendy beating the hell out him.
+I loved seeing Cartman get what he deserved, with Wendy beating the hell out of him.
 No one could've done it better than Wendy!
-Kyle would've done good too though if he was the one beating the hell out of Cartman.
+Kyle would've done good too, though, if he was the one beating the hell out of Cartman.
 The whole fight was so satisfying!
-It was honestly way better than Peter Griffin vs Ernie the Chicken fight.
+It was honestly way better than Peter Griffin vs. Ernie the Chicken fight.
 Cartman deserved to get his ass kicked because he was mocking and making fun of breast cancer.
 This episode is a MUST WATCH!

 This is among the best episodes of anything that tackles the issue of bullying.
-Rather than try to make the bully sympathetic, like many other shows have done, this episode makes Eric Cartman as unsympathetic as possible, and I greatly enjoyed seeing him get pummeled into a bloody pulp.
-The principle's talk with Wendy was an even better moment, possibly my favorite South Park moment of all time.
+Rather than trying to make the bully sympathetic, like many other shows have done, this episode makes Eric Cartman as unsympathetic as possible.
+I greatly enjoyed seeing him get pummeled into a bloody pulp.
+The principal's talk with Wendy was an even better moment, possibly my favorite South Park moment of all time.

 8 Cartman Gets an Anal Probe In this pilot episode, Cartman is abducted by aliens and subjected to an anal probe.
 His friends try to rescue him while dealing with a mysterious new student and her connection to the visitors.
 Meanwhile, the town's residents grapple with the appearance of the extraterrestrial beings.